-The Namoi LTWP is one of nine plans being developed by the NSW Department of Planning, Industry and Environment, Energy, Environment and Science (DPIE-EES) to cover the NSW portion of the Murray-Darling Basin.
-Development of the LTWP has involved five main steps.
+The Namoi LTWP is one of nine plans being developed by the NSW Department of Planning, Industry and Environment, Biodiversity and Conservation Division e (DPIE-BC) to cover the NSW portion of the Murray-Darling Basin.
+Development of the LTWP has involved six main steps.

-1. Undertaking a comprehensive stocktake of water dependent environmental assets and ecosystem functions across the catchment to identify native fish, water dependent bird and vegetation species, and river processes that underpin a healthy river system.
+1. undertaking a comprehensive stocktake of water dependent native fish, birds and plant species and the river processes that underpin a healthy river system across the catchment to identify priority environmental assets and priority ecosystem functions.

-- 2. Determining specific and quantifiable objectives and targets for the key species and functions in the Namoi catchment. - 3.
-Determining the environmental water requirements (including volume, frequency, timing and duration) needed to sustain and improve the health and/or extent of priority environmental assets and ecosystem functions. - 4.
-Identifying risks, constraints and potential management strategies to meet environmental water requirements. - 5.
-Identifying complementary investments to address risks and constraints to meeting the long-term water requirements of priority environmental assets and ecosystem functions.
+- 2. determining specific and quantifiable objectives and targets for the priority assets and functions in the NSW Namoi catchment. - 3. determining the environmental water requirements (including volume, frequency, timing and duration) needed to sustain and improve the health and/or extent of priority environmental assets and ecosystem functions. - 4. identifying the risks and constraints to meeting the long-term water requirements of priority environmental assets and ecosystem functions. - 5. identifying potential management strategies to meet environmental water requirements. - 6. identifying complementary investments to address risks and constraints to meeting the long-term water requirements of priority environmental assets and ecosystem functions.